 - Vehicle title info, name, model, manufacturer, and engine information

 - Salvage title brands

-- Info on repossessions, replica, theft, etc.
+- Info on repossessions, replicas, theft, etc.

 Is It Legal To Lookup For A License Plate Number In Arizona?

-Yes, even the Arizona DOT provides the services for civilians to gain information on a license plate number.
+Yes, even the Arizona DOT provides services for civilians to gain information on a license plate number.
 You can also conduct AZ license plate search via office, via mail, email, or even calling on its hotline number 602.255.0072.

 Can I Get My Plates Transferred In Arizona?